Outernauts FAQ - Gameplay

 The middle of the screen details important information about the results of your Fusion.
 The bigger beast portrait at the top of the screen represents the primary beast.
 The smaller beast portrait below it is the secondary beast.
 The primary beast is the beast that will still exist post-Fusion.
 The secondary beast will not.
 For instance, if a P-Rex is your primary beast and you Fuse him with a secondary Patchoo – you will only have a P-Rex post-Fusion.

 The white numbers below the primary beast represent its current stats.
 The yellow numbers next to that represent the how much will be added to that certain stat through the Fusion.
 The numbers added to stats through Fusion are based on the secondary beast’s stats.
 The higher they are the more will be added to the primary beast through Fusion.
-When fusing, the primary beast receives 10% of the secondary beast’s attack and defense stats. if the secondary beast is level 25 then the primary beast will receive 15% of its stats.
+When fusing, the primary beast receives 7% of the secondary beast’s attack and defense stats.
+If the secondary beast is level 25 then the primary beast will receive 10% of its stats.
 Fusion also increases the health of the primary beast.
 This is the only way to increase the health of a beast.
 The number of health points gained is based solely on the rarity type of the beasts.
 However, if the secondary beast is level 25 then the amount of health increase is boosted by 50%.

 You can fuse a beast a total of three times.
 Its Fusion level will be marked by roman numerals in the upper right-hand side of its beast portrait (For Level III it will say “Max” instead.)
 Once it’s at level three it cannot be Fused anymore.